nigilmohra/RISCV_Workshop/Readme.md

          $cc[31:0] = sqrt($cc_sq);
 ```

-Note that stage one can be separated into two separate stages, and the impact on the behavior of the circuit does not change.
+Stage one can be divided into two separate stages without affecting the behavior of the circuit.
 The pipeline stages are a physical attribute.
-TL-Verilog is far more flexible than SystemVerilog and avoids retiming issues.
+TL-Verilog offers greater flexibility than SystemVerilog and helps avoid retiming issues.

 ### Retiming the Pipeline : Pythagorean Theorem Example